kragen/dumbfts/README.md

 The index is in `~/mail/mailbox.idx`.
 New index segments are created in this directory with names like “.new-index.segment.6244.1” and atomically renamed to “index-segment.6244.1” once they have been generated.
-Skip files for them, which don’t exist unless you generate them manually, should be in files with the same name, but with “.skip.” at the beginning of their names, like “.skip.index-segment.6244.1”.
-To generate all needed skip files
+Skip files for them, which are generated automatically, should be in files with the same name, but with “.skip.” at the beginning of their names, like “.skip.index-segment.6244.1”.
+Sometimes skip files have skip files of their own, with names like “.skip.skip.index-segment.6244.1”.
-automatically:

-    $ buildskips.py 50000 ~/mail/mailbox.idx/*

-If you want to build a single skip file manually, although I think the necessity for this is past:

-    $ sparse.py 50000 ~/mail/mailbox.idx/index-segment.6244.1 > \
-                      ~/mail/mailbox.idx/.skip.index-segment.6244.1

-The number “50000” is a tunable parameter called “chunksize”.
-50000 is a reasonable value.
-I used to use 200000, but 50000 gives me much better performance.
-12500 gives about the same performance as 50000 (more disk, less CPU) but takes a lot longer to build the skipfiles.

 If you have a whole bunch of index segments and it’s slowing down your searches, you should merge them.
 Any file in the index directory